sarthakdv8/Credit_Card_Financial_Dashboard/README.md

 ✅  Credit cards are widely used by Businessman and mostly to pay bills

-✅  Texas generated the mose=t revenue.
+✅  Texas generated the highest revenue.
 ## 🔗 Connect & Contribute
 📌 LinkedIn : www.linkedin.com/in/devsarthak24